dsw7/WorkflowTemplate/README.md

 ## Workflow automation
 I use [nox](https://nox.thea.codes/en/stable/) for automating my workflows.
 My workflows usually consist of extensive testing in addition to code complexity analysis.

+## Static code analysis
+I use [pylint](https://www.pylint.org/) to catch obvious issues with my code.
+I like fine grained control over my linters using a `pylint.rc` file which I keep under `configs`.

 ## Testing
 I use [pytest](https://docs.pytest.org/en/stable/) for all testing.
 I like to separate my tests into logical groups using markers.
+I like fine grained control over my tests using a `pytest.ini` file which I keep under `configs`.

 ## Complexity and maintainability analysis
 I use [radon](https://radon.readthedocs.io/en/latest/index.html) for evaluating the complexity and maintainability of my programs.
 I'm particularly interested in evaluating the [maintainability index](https://en.wikipedia.org/wiki/Maintainability) and [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) of my programs because I feel these metrics help enforce better, cleaner code.